Create a Drop-Down List

 Drop-down lists with manually entered data

-Drop-down lists can also be created using manually entered data.
+Drop-down menus can also be created using manually entered data.
 Suppose you want a drop-down list with only two options Yes and No…

 - Select the cell or cells where you want the drop-down list and activate the dialog for Data Validation from the Data tab.